-On Motion: the camera only records when there is motion in the scene.
-If you are configuring an Avigilon video analytics camera, the On Motion setting will record either pixel change in the scene or analytics motion events depending on how the camera is
+If you are configuring an Avigilon video analytics camera, the On Motion setting will record either pixel change in the scene or analytics motion events depending on how the camera is configured in the Avigilon Control Center Client software.

 The recorded video will be divided into files no more than five minutes in length or 100 MB in size.